1936 Major League Baseball All-Star Game

 The 1936 Major League Baseball All-Star Game was the fourth playing of the mid-summer classic between the all-stars of the American League (AL) and National League (NL), the two leagues comprising Major League Baseball.
 The game was held on July 7, 1936, at National League Park in Boston, Massachusetts, the home of the Boston Bees of the National League.
 The game resulted in the National League defeating the American League 4–3.
 It was the National League's first win in All-Star Game history.
+Joe DiMaggio became the first rookie player in MLB history to start in an All-Star Game.

 Rosters

 Players in italics have since been inducted into the National Baseball Hall of Fame.